srlabs/golibafl/native_fuzzers/go_fuzz/README.md

 ```

 ## Fuzzing
-To fuzz a target, navigate to its directory (e.g., `cd trivial`) and run the following commands:
+To fuzz a target, navigate to its directory (e.g., `cd path_constraint`) and run the following commands:

 **Build the fuzzer**